fizipan/fizipan/README.md

 - 🌱 I’m currently focusing in front end framework.
 - 😄 I'm natively speak Indonesian and mid speak english.
 - 💕 I'm currently fall in love with ReactJs, Tailwind and Laravel.
-- 🔥 Fun fact: Big Fan of the ⚡ emoji

 ## 📊 Stats